a-r-c-club/IR2104_MOSFET_Driver/README.md

-# IR2104_MOSFET_Driver
+# Comparator_MOSFET_Driver
-This repository contains all designs for IR2104 based MOSFET motor driver.
+This repository contains all designs for comparator based MOSFET motor driver.
+The MOSFETs used are P-channel and N-channel.
+Does not contain bootstrap capacitor.